tycrek/accounted4/README.md

 ### Configure a provider

-At this time, there's only one provider supported: Discord.
+At this time, you have two choices for a provider: Discord and Spotify.
 When more are added, this section will be updated with the steps for each provider.

 #### Discord